surya0796/FrontEnd-Theoretical/Libraries/Redux Terminology.md

 -   Each of those action types usually has a corresponding action creator function
 -   A thunk has to be written that dispatches the correct actions in the right sequence createAsyncThunk abstracts this pattern by generating the action types and action creators and generating a thunk that dispatches those actions.

+Why do we use extraReducer?
+The reducers property both creates an action creator function and responds to that action in the slice reducer.
+The extraReducers allows you to respond to an action in your slice reducer but does not create an action creator function.
+You will use reducers most of the time.
+You would use extraReducers when you are dealing with an action that you have already defined somewhere else.
+The most common examples are responding to a createAsyncThunk action and responding to an action from another slice.

+Extrareducers is actually like reducers with enhancements, but it's been built to handle more options, esecially other actions (like the ones generated in other slices or actions made by createAction or createAsyncThunk).

+The builder function in extraReducers also accepts addDefaultCase and addMatcher in which the addDefaultCase acts as the default case in switch statement used by conventional reducers (reducers in the redux without toolkit) and,